MBrugha/facilitation/about.md

 <br/><br/>
 ## Contact details:

-To get in touch, please email me at: meb78@cam.ac.uk
+To get in touch, please email Meaghan at: meb78@cam.ac.uk

 Contact details for T-SEDA and CEDiR can be found on their websites, as linked above.